 Regardless of your airport plan, I recommend you open up a map and look at what cities are nearby to your airport(s) of interest.

 After looking at the map, check out rail tables to find out approximate travel times between major hubs.
 This will help you bracket your radius of where you can feasibly adventure to.

-Before I dive into what I call a “travel wish list”, let me touch on travel philosophy a little bit.
+First let me touch on travel philosophy a little bit.
 The first time I went to Europe, I was what I now call a “site snob”.
 I had my little list of the MUST SEE SITES of every city I wanted to visit, and I planned by day around that.
 See Notre Dame?
 Check.
 See the Astronomical Clock?
 Check.
 My travels were focused around this list.
 I had to see all the things because #yolo/#fomo/whatever.
 In addition to this, I wanted to jam pack my days and go-go-go-go-go.

 Traveling is not just about sightseeing – in fact, very little of travel, in my opinion, should be about sightseeing.
 It took a lot of time for me to come to that realization, but now that I have, my travels have become richer and far more enjoyable.
 Traveling should be a little selfish.
 Sleep in if you want to.
 Take a leisurely lunch.
 Go read on a park bench and watch the world go by.

 I say this because I don’t want you to be a checklist traveler.
 If you’re departing from the US on a Friday and coming home the following Saturday, that only gives you 6 full days in your destination.
 Don’t try and jam pack Paris, Brussels, and Amsterdam in those 6 days.
 Be realistic, plan in some lazy time, and focus on enjoying your trip, experiencing the moment, and savoring your time off instead of checking off some boxes.